Seeing the wood for the trees in your data

 Let’s take question three as a further example, say you look at the top 5 email campaigns in terms of their open rates:

 - What do they have in common?
 Are they on a similar theme, have similar creative?
 How do their subject lines compare?
 Look for points of similarity and differences to try and identify common trends which you can replicate again in your future campaigns.

-It’s quite easy to see the path you can go on by asking questions like these, which will give you meaningful insight and actions to improve the effectiveness of your digital marketing campaigns.
+It’s quite easy to see the path you can go on by asking questions like these, which will give you meaningful insight and actions on how to measure the effectiveness of your digital marketing campaign, and improve them!